COO Jobs at Emory University with Visa Sponsorship

 Which visa types does Emory University commonly use for COO roles?

 Emory sponsors a range of visa categories for senior operations hires.
 H-1B is the most common path for specialty occupation roles.
 TN visas are an option for Canadian and Mexican nationals in qualifying management classifications.
-J-1 exchange visitor status is used in specific academic or research-adjacent contexts.
+J-1 visa exchange visitor status is used in specific academic or research-adjacent contexts.
 For permanent residence, Emory supports EB-2 and EB-3 immigrant petitions, typically following an H-1B approval and a PERM labor certification filed with the DOL.

 What qualifications does Emory University expect for COO candidates?